redhat-developer/devconsole-operator/README.md

 ## Overview
 The DevConsole operator enables a developer-focused view in the OpenShift 4 web console.
-It provides a view switcher to transition between the traditional Kubernetes cluster administration console referred to as Administrator, to a new Developer perspective.
+It provides a view switcher to transition between Administrator, the traditional administration focused console, to a new Developer perspective.

 This new Developer perspective provides a high-level of abstraction over Kubernetes and OpenShift primitives to allow developers to focus on their application development.

 ## Key Features

 The Developer perspective is under active development.
 These are the main features being developed:

 * **Add**: Use this page to create and build an application using one of the following methods: